Asymptotic behavior of solutions to elliptic problems with Robin boundary conditions: Introduction and main results

 The main purpose of this paper is to study the asymptotic behavior of positive solutions of \eqref{eq0.1} as $\beta\to0$ for all $p\ge0$.
 According to the previous discussion, existence is known in the relevant ranges at least for $\beta>0$ sufficiently small, and our analysis describes the precise asymptotic profile of such solutions.

 Before presenting the asymptotic results, we first establish the uniqueness of positive solutions. \begin{theorem} Suppose that $p\ge 0$.
-We have, \begin{enumerate} \item if $0\le p\le2^*-1$ and $p\ne1$ then the problem \eqref{eq0.1} has one positive solution for $\beta$ small enough; \item if $p=1$ then the eigenvalue problem has one positive solution for any $\beta$ and $||u_\beta||_\infty=1$; \item if $p>2^*-1$, then equation \eqref{eq0.1} has at most one positive solution for $\beta$ small enough. \end{enumerate} \end{theorem} We now begin to discuss the asymptotic behavior of the solution $u_\beta$ for small $\beta$ corresponding to the various values of $p$.
+We have, \begin{enumerate} \item if $0\le p<1$ then the problem \eqref{eq0.1} has exactly one positive solution for each $\beta>0$; \item if $p=1$ then the eigenvalue problem has exactly one positive solution for each $\beta>0$ and $\|u_\beta\|_{L^\infty(\Omega)}=1$; \item if $1<p<2^*-1$ then the problem \eqref{eq0.1} has exactly one positive solution for $\beta$ small enough; \item if $p=2^*-1$, then equation \eqref{eq0.1} has exactly one ground state solution for $\beta$ small enough; \item if $p\ge2^*-1$ and $\Omega$ is a ball, then equation \eqref{eq0.1} has exactly one positive radial solution for $\beta$ small enough. \end{enumerate} \end{theorem} We now begin to discuss the asymptotic behavior of the solution $u_\beta$ for small $\beta$ corresponding to the various values of $p$.

 First let us consider $p\in[0,1]$.
 Then the unique solution $u_\beta$ of \eqref{eq0.1} satisfies

 where $C(\beta)$ is a constant that tends to $0$, $1$, or infinity depending on the value of $p$.
 Below is the precise statement. \begin{theorem} Suppose that $p\in[0,1)$ and $N\ge2$.
 If $u_\beta$ is a positive solution to equation \eqref{eq0.1}, then